Social Studies

 Dates & Times

-Current Social Studies TEKS
+Current Social Studies TEKS (Implemented in the 2024–2025 School Year)

 The State Board of Education (SBOE) adopted revisions to the social studies TEKS that align with legislative requirements passed in the 87th Legislature.
-The revisions update the standards for kindergarten–8th grade and five high-school courses.
-For more information related to the Social Studies TEKS revision and implementation, please visit the2021-2022 Social Studies TEKS Review website.The revised social studies TEKS will be implemented beginning with the 2024-2025 school year and can be accessed via the link below.
+The revisions updated the standards for kindergarten–8th grade and five high school courses.

 Personal Financial Literacy and Economics

-Personal Financial Literacy and Economics is a new one-half credit high school course developed in response to and Texas Education Code (TEC), §28.025(b-22).
+Personal Financial Literacy and Economics is a one-half credit high school course developed in response to and Texas Education Code (TEC), §28.025(b-22).
 Students may successfully complete either this new course or the Economics with Emphasis on the Free Enterprise System and Its Benefits course to satisfy the half-credit economics requirement for high school graduation.
 Both economics courses are part of the required secondary curriculum.

 The requirement to offer both Economics with Emphasis on the Free Enterprise System and Its Benefits and Personal Financial Literacy and Economics may be reduced to one by the commissioner of education upon application of a school district with a total high school enrollment of less than 500 students.
-Districts should complete the Request for Reduction in Required Curriculum Course Offerings form and return the form to curriculum@tea.texas.gov.
+Districts should complete the Request for Reduction in Required Curriculum Course Offerings form and return the form to the .

 Recent Social Studies Communications